 – Saddle stitched binding

 All the sheets are printed and folded, after which they are inserted inside each other and one or more staples are applied to the spine.
 This means the first sheet contains both the first and the last page of the publication.
+The example below shows the front and back of the three signatures of an 48 page saddle stitched job imposed for an 8-up press.

 – Perfect bound

 All the sheets are printed and folded, after which the folded sheets are stacked on top of each other.
 Glue is applied to the spine and a cover sheet is wrapped around the book to encase the spine.
 The means the first signature contains all the pages from the first part of the publication.
 The last pages are on another sheet.
+The example below shows the front and back of the three signatures of an 48 page perfect bound job imposed for an 8-up press.

 6. Binding equipment